 The second math concept that you must understand is how to combine like terms.
 Before we dive into analyzing "like terms", let's first discuss what a term is and the vocabulary associated with terms.

-Take a look at the 8 terms above.
-(2x is a term, 5y is a term, 7 is a term)
+Take a look at the 3 terms above.
+(2x is a term, 5y is a term, and 7 is a term)

 Like terms are two or more terms that have EXACTLY the same variables.
 (The coefficients do not have to be the same, just the variables!)

-For example, for the 8 terms above, 2x and 8x are like terms because they both just contain an x.
+For example, for the 6 terms above, 2x and 3x are like terms because they both just contain an x.